 BEST PLACES TO VISIT AROUND VENLO

-One of the big advantages that Venlo has, is that its situated in and around nature.
-Forests, lakes, rivers and heaths are just a few examples of what you an find in the province.
+One of the big advantages that Venlo has, is that it’s situated in and around nature.
+Forests, lakes, rivers, and heaths are just a few examples of what you can find in the province.
 Add some historic villages and you have the perfect recipe for a long weekend away.

 So where can you find all of these wonderful spots around Venlo?
-Read on and we’ll give you a clear summery so you won’t miss a thing.
+Read on and we’ll give you a clear summary so you won’t miss a thing.

 National Park De Maasduinen